 Our ViaSat-3 class satellites are our third-generation, high-capacity Ka-band satellite design and are designed to further improve the speed, availability and cost-efficiency of our proprietary Ka-band satellite network.
 The satellites will have significantly greater data capacity and geographic coverage than our second-generation ViaSat-2 satellite.
-Our third generation satellite design has enhanced ability to flexibly and dynamically allocate capacity by service, time and geography, allowing us to allocate our satellite capacity to markets where bandwidth usage demands and returns are highest.
-Two ViaSat-3 class satellites have entered the phase of full construction: the first to cover the Americas, and the second to cover the EMEA region.
-In July 2019, we entered into an agreement with The Boeing Company (Boeing) for our third ViaSat-3 class satellite, to cover the Asia Pacific (APAC) region.
-To date, we've mitigated multiple challenges posed by the COVID-19 crisis by working with subcontractors to implement safe working conditions and processes for production activities.
-While we continue to target mid-calendar year 2021 for the launch of our first ViaSat-3 class satellite, the current COVID-19 health-related disruptions pose greater risk to both the payload completion schedule and the final spacecraft assembly, integration and test schedule.
+Our third-generation satellite design has enhanced ability to flexibly and dynamically allocate capacity by service, time and geography, allowing us to allocate our satellite capacity to markets where bandwidth usage demands and returns are highest.
+We have three ViaSat-3 class satellites under construction: the first is intended to cover the Americas, the second to cover the EMEA region, and the third to cover the Asia Pacific (APAC) region.
+We are making good progress on our ViaSat-3 constellation, but the spikes in COVID-19 between the end of calendar year 2020 and early calendar year 2021 have led to intermittent supply chain and labor availability challenges as we work to complete the payload for the first ViaSat-3 satellite.
+While we were able to offset some of these impacts with schedule gains in other areas, at this time we continue to target an early calendar year 2022 launch of the ViaSat-3 (Americas) satellite.